As I’ve mentioned in previous blogs, it took seven years to write and then publish Every Time He Dies.

 It’s taken a lot of time, money and energy to get to this point, but I have to say that it was totally worth it.

-I had to write Every Time He Dies, but I’m also ready to release it.
+I had to write Every Time He Dies and now I’m ready to release it.

 It’s time for the novel to go off and have its own experience in the world away from my meddling grasp!
 While my work on the novel is completed, your experience of this story is just beginning, and I can’t wait to hear all about it.